 Undeterred by the challenges faced in her personal life, Berry continued to star in blockbuster hits, including X-Men (2000), the big-budget screen adaptation of the long-running Marvel Comic.
 In the highly anticipated summer release, Berry's character, Storm, teamed up with fellow mutant heroes played by Anna Paquin and Patrick Stewart.

 In the summer of 2001, she co-starred with John Travolta in the action movie Swordfish.
 Audiences did not respond positively to the film, and publicity for the movie centered mostly around Berry's topless scene, for which the actress was allegedly paid a $500,000 bonus.
 But Berry also garnered the most positive critical notice of her film career that same year in the dark drama Monster's Ball.
 Berry played the wife of a death row prisoner (Sean "Puffy" Combs) who becomes romantically involved with a racist prison guard (Billy Bob Thornton).

-The role earned Berry a Golden Globe nomination for Best Actress in a Drama and the Academy Award for Leading Actress.
-In her emotional acceptance speech, Berry acknowledged the honor of becoming the first African-American actress to win the Oscar for her lead role by thanking all the performers who came before her.
+The role earned Berry a Golden Globe nomination for best actress in a drama as well as the Academy Award for best actress.
+In her emotional acceptance speech, Berry acknowledged the honor of becoming the first African-American woman to win the Oscar for best actress by thanking all the performers who came before her.

 In 2002, Halle Berry joined the ranks of the legendary "Bond Girls" as the character Jinx in the hit James Bond spy adventure Die Another Day.
 The actress appeared in several more comic-book-inspired films over the next few years.
 First, she reprised her role as Storm in X2 (2003), the second installment of Marvel Comics' X-Men film franchise.
 She then starred in the film adaptation of DC Comics' Catwoman, in which she played the lead character and her feline alter-ego.